Finland, Russia, and Volvo

 Finland is the most educated country per capita, partly because university education is free in Finland.
 The Finnish believe that since they are such a small population they need all the resources they can get, including education and women.
 Women are on equal par with men in Finland, having had their voting rights since 1920.
 This highly educated country is the home of the cellphone company Nokia.
 Ford, the number one selling vehicle Manufacturer in Finland, has started putting Nokia’s phone capabilities in their car.
 Nokia’s CEO, Jorma Ollila, sit’s on the board of Ford Motor Co.

 According to Marc Engelen, President, Volvo Cars of Belgium, Volvo owns 37 percent of the Volvo XC90 SUV segment in Belgium and Holland.
 Ten percent of the marketshare of Finland is Volvo.
-Five percent of Russias market is owned by Volvo.
-Engelen thinks Volvo could increase their Russian market to 20,000 unit’s by 2010 if Russia’s economy continues to grow at the pace it is now.
+Five percent of the Russias market is owned by Volvo.
+Engelen thinks Volvo could increase its Russian market to 20,000 units by 2010 if Russia’s economy continues to grow at the pace it is now.

-AVTOVAZ, an automobile company, increased its production by 2.8 percent to 598,876 cars in January to October 2004.
-IzhAvto, another Russian auto company, raised its production by 11.8 percent to 90,035 cars and KAMAZ, the second largest Russian automobile company, assembled 34,440 cars in the reported
+AVTOVAZ, an automobile company, increased its production by 2.8 percent to 598,876 cars from January to October 2004.
+IzhAvto, another Russian auto company, raised its production by 11.8 percent to 90,035 cars and KAMAZ, the second-largest Russian automobile company, assembled 34,440 cars in the reported

 I used to buy and sell oil in the late 70s and early 80s.
 Although the world has changed exponentially, oil commodities trading remains constant.
 Oil and automobiles are the number one Gross Domestic Product (GDP) for many countries.
 What one country thinks of as business practice another thinks of as bribery and corruption.
 Because of this difference in the oil business globally, the United States created FASB #19 – the Financial Accounting Standards Board regulation that makes foreign bribery illegal for American companies.